-If you’re on holiday in a foreign city, you probably rely heavily on Google Maps.
+If you’re on holiday in a foreign city, you probably rely on Google Maps.
 So, the last thing you want is something to go wrong.
 But it could happen.
-For example, Google Maps might suddenly stop showing directions or telling you where to go.
+For example, Google Maps may suddenly stop showing you where to go or talking.

-So, check out some of our solutions for the voice directions problem in Google Maps, and you should quickly resolve the issue.
+So, check out some of our solutions and you” learn how to get Google Maps to talk again.
 At least I hope so.

 Table of contents: